-It is mandatory for every employee of Prime Bank Limited to abide by the 'Employee Code of Ethics and Business Conduct' and also comply with any other orders or directions provided by the Management or Board of Directors from time to time.

-Human Resources Accounting in Prime Bank

-To understand and draw an inference on how well the Human Resources are yielding on the investment made, Prime Bank tracks the profit and related HR costs.
-In this process, the costs of recruitment, training, compensation, other direct cost related to employees are measured to estimate the overall investment.
-The costs are then compared with several parameters.
-This analysis helps the Bank to have an outlook and make prudent decisions on future HR investment.
-Valuing the human resources and measuring the direct impact of the cost spent for employees is difficult as there is no specific or widely adopted method.
-Human Resources accounting is the process of valuing human resources as assets.
-Presently, this is not accounted in the conventional accounting practices.
-The period of existence of a set of human resources in an organization cannot be predicted; hence treating and valuing them as assets in strict sense is not plausible.
-However, followings are some of the parameters which are tracked year on year:

-Amount in BDT Million

-Particulars 2024 2023

-1.88 1.67

-Salary cost per employee

-3.21 2.83

-Operating cost per employee

-7.99 6.01

-Operating income per employee

-4.78 3.18

-Profit before provision per employee

-4.05 2.31

-Profit before tax per employee

-Salary cost as percentage of operating 58.59% 58.96%

-cost

-Salary cost as percentage of operating 23.52% 27.78%

-income

-iii) Potential external events

-Risk factors/Potential external events:

-There are certain risk factors which are external in nature but can affect the business of the Bank.
-The factors discussed below can significantly affect the banking business:

-• General business and political condition

-The year 2024 was indeed one of the most difficult ones in the recent history of Bangladesh economy, as it exhibited its weaknesses on various fronts.
-The trend of elevated inflation predates the interim government, as the post-pandemic economic recovery was sluggish during previous govt. tenure.
-Real GDP growth slowed to 4.22 percent in FY24, amid sustained high inflation driven by the Russia-Ukraine war, global uncertainty, and weak economic performance by key trading partners and remittance source countries.
-Then economic activity faced additional setbacks in the summer of 2024 when a student-led mass uprising, followed by a change in government, created uncertainty among consumers and investors.
-This uncertainty was reflected in a sharp decline in real GDP growth to just 1.81 percent in the first quarter of FY25, down from 3.91 percent in the final quarter of FY24.
-Supply disruptions, dollar crisis, and the spike in the prices of fuels and other commodities in the global market-caused by global events-pushed up costs worldwide, leading to high inflationary pressure.
-However, although several countries have now been successful in reining in inflation through appropriate policy measures, Bangladesh is still struggling to do the same.
-Additionally, the country is now faced with multiple challenges such as a fragile banking sector, financial account deficit, volatility in the exchange rate, and depleting foreign exchange reserves.
-Due to these challenges, the macroeconomic stability that Bangladesh enjoyed for a long time due to high growth, relatively low inflation rate and strong external sector has been weakened.
+It is mandatory for every employee of Prime Bank L 'Employee Code of Ethics and Business Conduct' any other orders or directions provided by the Mar Directors from time to time. and also co mply with Human Resources Accounting in Prime Bank To understand and draw an inference on how well are yielding on the investment made, Prime Bank related HR costs.
+In this process, the costs of compensation, other direct cost related to employ estimate the overall investment.
+The costs are ther tracks the precruitment, yees are me profit and , training, asured to several parameters.
+This analysis helps the Banl and make prudent decisions on future HR inv human resources and measuring the direct impace employees is difficult as there is no specific or wid Human Resources accounting is the process of value as assets.
+Presently, this is not accounted in the com- practices.
+The period of existence of a set of hu- organization cannot be predicted; hence treating assets in strict sense is not plausible.
+However, for the parameters which are tracked year on year: estment.
+Va t of the cost dely adopted uing human nventional ad uman resour and valuing luing the spent for d method. resources ccounting ces in an g them as Particulars Amount Milli 2024 2023 Salary cost per employee 1.88 1.67 Operating cost per employee 3.21 2.83 Operating income per employee 7.99 6.01 Profit before provision per employee 4.78 3.18 Profit before tax per employee 4.05 2.31 Salary cost as percentage of operating cost 58.59% 58.96% Salary cost as percentage of operating income 23.52% 27.78% iii) Potential external events Risk factors/Potential external events: There are certain risk factors which are external in the business of the Bank.
+The factors discussed b affect the banking business: General business and political condition The year 2024 was indeed one of the most diffic history of Bangladesh economy, as it exhibited various fronts.
+The trend of elevated inflation government, as the post-pandemic economic re- during previous govt. tenure.
+Real GDP growth sk- in FY24, amid sustained high inflation driven by th global uncertainty, and weak economic perform partners and remittance source countries.
+Then ec- additional setbacks in the summer of 2024 whe uprising, followed by a change in government among consumers and investors.
+This uncertain sharp decline in real GDP growth to just 1.81 perce- of FY25, down from 3.91 percent in the final qua- disruptions, dollar crisis, and the spike in the pric commodities in the global market-caused by glob costs worldwide, leading to high inflationary pressu- several countries have now been successful in reini appropriate policy measures, Bangladesh is still same.
+Additionally, the country is now faced wit such as a fragile banking sector, financial account exchange rate, and depleting foreign exchange rate challenges, the macroeconomic stability that Ba d its weakn predates th ecovery was owed to 4.2 e Russia-Uk hance by ke conomic acti n a student- , created un ty was refle ent in the fir arter of FY2 ces of fuels a cal events-p ire.
+However, ng in inflatio struggling th h multiple c deficit, volat eserves.
+Due esses on be interim a sluggish 2 percent raine war, ay trading vity faced -led mass ncertainty acted in a st quarter 4.
+Supply and other ushed up , although n through to do the hallenges rillity in the e to these